+3. Car Rallies and Monthly Cruise-Ins on Main Street May through October.

 4. Annual Yadkin Valley Pumpkin Festival (crafts, antique vendors, car show, quilt show and more!) during the 4th weekend in September along Main Street.

 5. Fun, fantastic art festivals and gallery openings, plus Kidsfest every summer at the Foothills Arts Council.
 Beautiful art galleries in downtown offer Art Hikes once a month with live music.
 FOOD TRUCK FRIDAYS and LIVE MUSIC AT THE MARKET events occur monthly at our Farmers Market shelter from May to October (excluding July).

 8. Every Saturday morning 9 am-noon the Elkin Farmers Market is open for business and is located at the Elkin Town Hall parking lot, from mid-April to end of November.
 Most weekends also offer live music. (www.elkinfarmersmarket.com)

-9. Free WiFi on Main Street, the Farmers Market and at Crater Park (kayak boat ramp).
+9. Free WiFi on Main Street, at the Farmers Market and at Crater Park (kayak boat ramp).

-10. Walking tours include murals, architectural features, galleries, history markers, OVT & MST trails, literary quotes, and Start with your Heart walking trail.
+10. Walking tours include murals, architectural features, galleries, history markers, OVT & MST trails, literary quotes, and Start with your Heart walking trails.

 Restaurants & more